AkshtSingh/testprod/README.md

 3. Register a new account
 4. Login with credentials
 5. Create, update, and delete tasks from the dashboard
+6. Login with an admin account to access the admin controls for users and all tasks

 ### Using Postman